jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 Type `main.cpl` and then press Enter.

-Click the arrow "Pointer Options" and unclick "Enhance Pointer Speed"
+Click the "Pointer Options" tab and unclick "Enhance Pointer Speed"